SilasReinagel/silasreinagel.github.io/static/delivering/C11_communicating_results.md

 These updates should be presented at a consistent cadence.
 I recommend no more than 1 per week, and no fewer than 2 per month, no matter what the project.
 Any more often than that and your updates will become noise that people tune out.
 Any less often than that and people will feel out of touch.
 I almost always aim for one update per week.

-The stakeholders have a longer view of the project and don't need these are much on an emotional level.
-However, seeing regular progress will boost their morale and increase their confidence in you as the project manager and in the project itself.
-Don't underestimate the power of consistent visual progress updates.
+The stakeholders have a longer view of the project and don't need these as much on an emotional level.
+However, seeing regular progress will boost their morale and increase their confidence in you as the project manager and in the project itself. **Don't underestimate the power of consistent visual progress updates.**

 Also, keep your community informed.
-Share progress updates on social media, or in internal company newsletters as you are going.
+Share progress updates on social media or in internal company newsletters as you are going.
 Add a screenshot or video if you can.
 When people can picture themselves using your project, they will feel excited about it.
 Most projects don't present enough, and so you will have a huge edge over all the other great projects out there.

 ---